mcinakli/WebProjects/README.md

 ## MongoDB-WebApi-master
 This is mongodb test project which fetch games list from the mongo database and serve it as webapi RESTFull service.
-To view data go to : http://localhost:9200/api/games
+To view data go to : localhost:9200/api/games

 ## mvc
-This is mvc test project.
+This is mvc test project, classic bootstrap template containing sample pages.